 Meeting ADJOURNED at 12:24 p.m. in memory of active members, retired members, and surviving spouses who passed away this passed month.

-Approved by:
+Submitted by: Approved by:

+Steve Delaney Adele Tagaloa

-Steve Delaney Secretary to the Board Adele Tagaloa Chairperson
+Secretary to the Board Chairperson

+TO: Members of the Board of Retirement

 FROM: Steve Delaney, Chief Executive Officer

 SUBJECT: OCERS TRUSTEES TRAVEL APPROVAL

 Approve the following Trustees' travel: